 - International Fees

-International fees are typically three times the amount of domestic fees.
+International fees are typically 3.12 times the domestic tuition.
 Exact cost will be calculated upon completion of registration.

-Course details
+Course Overview

 This course is intended to develop advanced research and analytical skills.
 It will focus on the theory of inquiry; the logic, reality, and structure of investigative enquiry; and data analysis, methodologies of measurement models, and reporting of results.
 Emphasis will be placed on data-gathering and statistical techniques.
-You will be introduced to multivariate statistical analysis techniques, using SPSS for application in the law enforcement and forensics fields.
-Various models of measurement, including quantitative, qualitative and data-mining techniques with hands on data sets, will be covered.
+You will be introduced to multivariate statistical analysis techniques, using statistical software for application in the law enforcement and forensics fields.
+Various models of measurement, including quantitative, qualitative, mixed and data-mining techniques with hands on data sets, will be covered.
 Groups will be required to prepare a mini research project using all the statistical applications covered in class.

 Prerequisite(s)